Light Travel Time Effects in Kilonova Models: Results

 \subsection{Photon arrival times}

 In this Section, we discuss packets initialised on the photosphere at a fixed time, $t_{\rm ph}$.
-Here, this $t_{\rm ph}$ is chosen as 1.4 days, which matches the initial X-shooter spectrum of AT2017gfo \citep{Pian17}. \autoref{fig:1Dayrelease} shows all of the packets released from the photosphere at this time in our simulation, binned by the time $t_{\rm det}$, when they are detected.
+Here, this $t_{\rm ph}$ is chosen as 1.43 days, which matches the initial X-shooter spectrum of AT2017gfo \citep{Pian17}. \autoref{fig:1Dayrelease} shows all of the packets released from the photosphere at this time in our simulation, binned by the time $t_{\rm det}$, when they are detected.
 Considering the range of arrival times shown it can immediately be seen that this light travel time effect is impacting the formation of the spectrum.
 While the familiar shape of the blackbody and beginnings of the formation of a strong feature around 1\,\micron, also seen in AT2017gfo, are present at several observer epochs here, the temporal bins give a strong early indication that light travel time effects are important.
-When considering the full range of values for $t_{\rm det}$ included in \autoref{fig:1Dayrelease}, we determine that photons released simultaneously from the photosphere have a range of arrival times at an observer spanning 1.25 days, and additionally that photons separated in time-bins display substantially different colours.
+When considering the full range of values for $t_{\rm det}$ included in \autoref{fig:1Dayrelease}, we determine that photons released simultaneously from the photosphere have a range of arrival times at an observer spanning 1.25 days, and additionally that photons separated in time bins display substantially different colours.
+This 1.25 day range arises from the extremes of $t_{\rm det}$ produced by the $t_{\rm ph}$ of 1.43 days; however, we only show a $t_{\rm det}$ range of 0.94 to 1.98 days in \autoref{fig:1Dayrelease} since the flux outside this range comprises $< 1$~per~cent of the total flux.
+We can calculate the time of flight of the photon packets in this plot using the difference between the $t_{\rm det}$ values and the $t_{\rm ph}$ value of 1.43 days, and compare this to the lifespan of the event.
+For example: for a packet in the (1.60, 1.64) interval, taking the ratio of this time of flight with the time since the instant of the merger gives a value of 0.13.
+The time of flight of the photons at this early stage is already over 10~per~cent of the time since the merger.
 Thus we already illustrate from this initial plot that the time of flight of photons in our simulation is a significant fraction of the lifespan of the event, providing a strong indication that the reverberation effect is non-negligible in the formation of these spectra.